-What is the pump inverter used for and when to install it?
+What is the pump inverter used for and when should it be installed?

 By : Davide - Categories : Garden irrigation Rss feed

-Pump inverters allow you to control the pressure within the hydraulic system regardless of the flow rate.
-In this way it is possible to enjoy the same pressure for the supply of showers, bathrooms, kitchens, for irrigation and the movement of water.
+Pump inverters allow you to control the pressure inside the hydraulic system regardless of the flow rate.
+This way you can enjoy the same pressure for supplying showers, bathrooms, kitchens, irrigation and water movement.

 Inverters should not be confused with other softstart devices, which have similar appearances but different operating concepts, characteristics and performances.

-The softstart is an electronic starter that allows the motor to be started and stopped gradually by acting on the voltage and current parameters, but once starting is complete, it powers the motor at a fixed frequency of 50 Hz, or even bypassed.
+The softstart is an electronic starter that allows the engine to be started and stopped gradually by acting on the voltage and current parameters, but once the start-up is complete, it powers the engine at a fixed frequency of 50 Hz, or is even bypassed.

-The inverter, on the other hand, manages the variation in motor speed by varying the power supply frequency.
-The ability to vary the frequency is not only limited to the start and stop phases but also throughout the entire running time of the motor.
-They are specifically designed for the electronic control and management of pumping systems with the aim of guaranteeing low operating costs, constant pressure and silent operation.
-The achievement of these objectives is made possible by the reduction of the inrush currents in the starting phase, by the lower absorption of the electric pumps when running and by the gradual switching off of the motors whose rotation is modulated according to the quantity of liquid withdrawn from the system.
-This eliminates the waste of energy typical of pumping units operated by pressure switches or other electronic equipment.
+The inverter instead manages the variation of the motor speed by varying the power frequency.
+The ability to vary the frequency is not only limited to the start and stop phases but also during the entire running time of the motor.
+They are specifically designed for the electronic control and management of pumping systems with the aim of ensuring low operating costs, constant pressure and silent operation.
+The achievement of these objectives is made possible by the reduction of the starting currents, by the lower absorption of the electric pumps in operation and by the gradual shutdown of the motors whose rotation is modulated according to the quantity of liquid taken from the system.
+This eliminates the waste of energy typical of pumping groups operated by pressure switches or other electronic equipment.

-The smoothness with which the pumps start and stop also contributes to the substantial reduction of water hammer to the benefit of the comfort and longevity of the system.
-The inverters can manage surface pumps, submersible pumps, heating and refrigeration pumps regardless of their flow rate and operating pressure; in addition to the electrical connection they only require a sensor that reads the system's water pressure.
-They can be installed either on board the motor, replacing the cover used to close the terminal block, or on the wall and are presented in horizontal or vertical versions; they easily replace the electric pumps' magnetothermic protection panels, protecting them from failures caused by overvoltages, anomalous current absorption, dry running or closed delivery.
+The smoothness with which the pumps start and stop also contributes to the substantial reduction of water hammer, benefiting the comfort and longevity of the system.
+The inverters can manage surface pumps, submersible pumps, heating and cooling pumps regardless of their flow rate and operating pressure; in addition to the electrical connection, they only require a sensor that reads the water pressure of the system.
+They can be installed either on the motor, replacing the cover used to close the terminal board, or on the wall and are presented in horizontal or vertical versions; they easily replace the magnetothermal protection panels of the electric pumps, protecting them from failures caused by overvoltages, abnormal current absorption, dry running or with closed delivery.

-They stand out for their reliability and ease of installation because they are self-installing devices that automatically detect the pump curve and all the parameters necessary for calibration, reading the electrical quantities of the motor from the power cable alone and then, based on these and the data received from the pressure sensor, vary frequency and voltage automatically proceeding with the regulation of the delivery pressure.
-Both the maximum working pressure of the pump and the minimum stop flow for closed delivery and dry running are self-adjusted with excellent precision.
+They stand out for reliability and ease of installation because they are self-installing devices that automatically detect the pump curve and all the parameters necessary for calibration, reading the electrical quantities of the motor from the power cable only and then, based on these and the data received from the pressure sensor, vary frequency and voltage, automatically regulating the delivery pressure.
+Both the maximum working pressure of the pump and the minimum stop flow for closed delivery and dry operation are self-regulated with excellent precision.

-The 3 main reasons to choose to use an inverter
+2. The three main reasons for choosing to use an inverter

-Inverter technology has been revolutionizing the world of hydraulics for some years now.
-However, many wonder if it is just a marketing gimmick.
+Inverter technology has been revolutionizing the world of plumbing for a few years now.
+However, many people wonder if it is just a marketing gimmick.

-Below we see three reasons why it can be very useful.
+Let's see below three reasons why it can be very useful.

-The inverter can vary the voltage and frequency of the alternating current output, thus allowing the engine speed to be modulated according to the water demand and therefore always guaranteeing a constant pressure regime in the system.
-So stop sudden changes when opening the taps, or annoying lack of pressure when you need enough water.
+The inverter can vary the voltage and frequency of the output alternating current, thus allowing the motor revolutions to be modulated according to the water demand and therefore always guaranteeing a constant pressure regime in the system.
+So no more sudden changes when opening the taps, or annoying pressure shortages when you require enough water.
 Once you have chosen the desired pressure, the inverter will give you constant pressure, always.

-If the engine revolutions are modulated based on the actual request, the inverter will make the system operate not always at its maximum potential but always on the basis of the requested load.
-This guarantees not only energy savings but also durability, resulting in less wear of the system.
-Some models combine all these functions with the comfort of greater silence and an important parameter such as soft start, to guarantee adequate starting when the system is started.
+If the engine revolutions are modulated according to the actual request, the inverter will operate the system not always at its maximum capacity but always based on the requested load.
+This guarantees not only energy savings but also durability, obtaining less wear of the system.
+Some models combine all these functions with the comfort of greater silence and an important parameter such as soft start, to guarantee adequate starting in case of system start-up.

-Linked to inverter technology is the possibility of better and more precisely controlling any changes in operating regimes.
-Added to this is a series of additional protections such as dry running control of the pump, overpressure protection, supercharging, anti-blocking function and restart control.
+Linked to inverter technology is the ability to better and more precisely control any changes in operating regimes.
+This is then combined with a series of additional protections such as dry running control of the pump, overpressure protection, supercharging, anti-lock function and restart control.

-The applications of the inverter in pumping systems become even more varied when the operating logic is understood.
-For example, in addition to allowing me to keep the pressure constant, an inverter can allow me to keep the flow rate or water level constant.
+The applications of the inverter in pumping systems become multiple, even more so when the logic of its operation is understood.
+For example, in addition to allowing me to maintain constant pressure, an inverter can allow me to maintain constant flow or water level.

-It is good to clearly define what you want to achieve as the inverter is often used improperly (only to achieve gradual starts and stops) or incorrectly, rendering its use and investment made in vain.
-It does not make much sense to use the inverter to obtain flow or pressure adjustments on more than 2 units operating in parallel, as the adjustment could be subject to oscillations, furthermore the use of 3 or 4 machines in parallel, operating at fixed speed , already allow a good fractionation of the total pumping capacity.
-In wastewater pumping, inverter management, as an alternative to the on-off system, can be used to reduce energy losses; this in cases where the hydraulic system has high pressure losses due to friction, compared to the geodetic difference in height (pumping under pressure on long pipelines)
+It is important to clearly define what you want to achieve, as the inverter is often used improperly (only to achieve gradual starts and stops) or incorrectly, making its use and investment useless.
+It makes little sense to use the inverter to obtain flow or pressure adjustments on more than 2 units operating in parallel, as the adjustment could be subject to oscillations, furthermore the use of 3 or 4 machines in parallel, operating at fixed speed, already allow a good fractionation of the total pumping capacity.
+In the pumping of waste water, inverter management, as an alternative to the on-off system, can be used to reduce energy losses; this is in cases where the hydraulic system has high load losses due to friction, compared to the geodetic difference in height (pumping under pressure on long pipes)

-Our pumping system takes water from a storage tank and pumps into a distribution network.
-The aim is to maintain a certain pressure in the network, although the flow rates requested by users vary considerably from moment to moment.
+Our pumping system takes water from a storage tank and pumps it into a distribution network.
+The aim is to maintain a certain pressure in the network, despite the fact that the flow rates requested by users vary greatly from time to time.

 Solution: